The Merchant of Venice: Antonio, Bassanio

 Other interpreters of the play regard Auden's conception of Antonio's sexual desire for Bassanio as questionable.
-Michael Radford, director of the 2004 film version starring Al Pacino, explained that, although the film contains a scene where Antonio and Bassanio actually kiss, the friendship between the two is platonic, in line with the prevailing view of male friendship at the time.
+Michael Radford, director of the 2004 film version starring Al Pacino, explained that, although the film contains a scene where Antonio and Bassanio actually kiss, the friendship between them is platonic, in line with the prevailing view of male friendship at the time.
 Jeremy Irons, in an interview, concurs with the director's view and states that he did not "play Antonio as gay".
 Joseph Fiennes, however, who plays Bassanio, encouraged a homoerotic interpretation and, in fact, surprised Irons with the kiss on set, which was filmed in one take.
 Fiennes defended his choice, saying "I would never invent something before doing my detective work in the text.
 If you look at the choice of language ... you'll read very sensuous language.
 That's the key for me in the relationship.
 The great thing about Shakespeare and why he's so difficult to pin down is his ambiguity.
 He's not saying they're gay or they're straight, he's leaving it up to his actors.
 I feel there has to be a great love between the two characters ... there's great attraction.
 I don't think they have slept together but that's for the audience to decide."

 Performance history

 The earliest performance of which a record has survived was held at the court of King James in the spring of 1605, followed by a second performance a few days later, but there is no record of any further performances in the 17th century.
 In 1701, George Granville staged a successful adaptation, titled The Jew of Venice, with Thomas Betterton as Bassanio.
-This version (which featured a masque) was popular, and was acted for the next forty years.
-Granville cut the clownish Gobbos in line with neoclassical decorum; he added a jail scene between Shylock and Antonio, and a more extended scene of toasting at a banquet scene.
+This version, which featured a masque (The Masque of Peleus and Thetis) was popular, and was acted for the next forty years.
+Granville cut the clownish Gobbos in line with neoclassical decorum; he added a jail scene between Shylock and Antonio; an extended scene of toasting at a banquet scene, and had Bassanio give Portia his ring when she is disguised as a male lawyer, removing any homosexual subtext that could be inferred from that scene in the original play.
 Thomas Doggett was Shylock, playing the role comically, perhaps even farcically.
 Rowe expressed doubts about this interpretation as early as 1709; Doggett's success in the role meant that later productions would feature the troupe clown as Shylock.

 In 1741, Charles Macklin returned to the original text in a very successful production at Drury Lane, paving the way for Edmund Kean seventy years later (see below).

 Arthur Sullivan wrote incidental music for the play in 1871.
+As part of the 500 year anniversary of the Venetian Ghetto, which converged with the 400 year anniversary of Shakespeare's death, The Merchant of Venice was performed in the ghetto main square in 2016 by the Compagnia de' Colombari.